United Nations International Year of Co-operatives

 At Co-op, we work with many co-operatives and partners around the world to help producers, farmers and suppliers with running inclusive, resilient and sustainable businesses that improve the lives of their workers and their communities.
 And through our campaigning, we champion co-operation to tackle the inequalities people are facing and bring them together to make a difference.

-We recently caught up with colleagues in our Food Policy Team to update our member-owners on how our partnerships are ensuring water security in communities that are contributing the least to Climate Change but bearing the brunt of the extreme changes in weather.
+We caught up with colleagues in our Food Policy Team to update our member-owners on how our partnerships are ensuring water security in communities that are contributing the least to Climate Change but bearing the brunt of the extreme changes in weather.
 And as our members have backed and shaped our support for Fairtrade from the start, we also produced a video that shines a light on how we're building a better world together when we choose Fairtrade.

 Watch our videos below and grab a Fairtrade product or Co-op own-brand water bottle the next time you're in store or shopping online.